mre/endler.dev/content/2019/maybe-you-dont-need-kubernetes/index.md

 The entire point of Nomad is that it does _less_: it doesn’t include fine-grained rights management or [advanced network policies], and that’s by design.
-Those components are provided as enterprise services, by a third-party, or not at all.
+Those components are provided as enterprise services, by a third-party &mdash; or not at all.

 I think Nomad hit a sweet-spot between ease of use and expressiveness.
 It's good for small, mostly independent services.
 If you need more control, you'll have to